People often imagine that owning a cafe is a licence to print money.

 *these numbers will vary depending on whether the owner’s pay is included in ‘Labour’, or taken out of Net Profit

-There is really no way around it: to have a successful, sustainable business you have to find a way to grow over time.
-Costs will always creep up, but focussing on growing sales helps to reduce the percentage of fixed costs (like rent) and gives the momentum needed to start controlling variable costs (like wages).
+There is really no way around it: to have a successful, sustainable business you need to find ways to grow sales over time.

 At this point, most people will jump right into to marketing ideas - social media, discounts, loyalty programs.
 While those things can help, I have found that there is simply no substitute for getting the fundamentals right: consistently good coffee, food & service - and a great atmosphere.